0xh3xa/algorithms/README.md

 ### Principles

 * Experiments must be reproducible.
 * Hypotheses must be falsifiable.

 ### Empirical Analysis

 * Manual measurement (benchmarking) with a stopwatch or programmatic timing method.
-* Measure running time for different input sizes *N* (e.g.doubling time) and observe the relationship between the running times.
+* Measure running time for different input sizes *N* (e. g. doubling time) and observe the relationship between the running times.

 ### Data Analysis

 * Plot running time T(N) vs input size *N*.
-* Plot as log-log plot, often get a straight line.lg(T(N)) vs lg(N).
+* Plot as log-log plot, often get a straight line. lg(T(N)) vs lg(N).
 Plot tells you the exponent of *N*.
 * Regression, power law: *a x N<sup>b</sup>*
 * Once you have the power b from the slope of the log-log plot, solve for *a* in the equation *T(N) = a x N<sup>b</sup>*